GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_init.rst

 **d** for 8-byte double precision floating points.
 For netCDF, simply use **d** as netCDF will automatically handle type-conversions during reading.

-*NaN* is Y if certain values (e.g, -9999) are to be replaced by NAN, and N otherwise.
+*NaN* is Y if certain values (e.g, -9999) are to be replaced by NaN, and N otherwise.

 *NaN-proxy* is that special value (e.g., -9999).